TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

          :ref:`data-type-string`

    Description
+         .. deprecated:: 9
             This setting will be removed in v10.
 In v9, language settings from the :ref:`Site configuration <t3coreapi:sitehandling>` are used by default and the TypoScript settings act as fallback, see also :php:`TYPO3\CMS\Core\Site\Entity\SiteLanguage->getLocale()`.

          :php:`setlocale("LC_ALL", [value]);`